JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-ENGINEER-NANODEGREE-project1.Finding-Lane-Lines/README_for_portfolio.md

 So I focused on finding lanes on masked image that is cropping both sides

-There used many method to find lanes effectively
+I used many methods to find lanes effectively

 I converted RGB image to grayscale, and used Gaussian blur, Canny edge detection, Hough transform